 The woodland and country trails on the walk are ideal for dog walking.
 The Green Dragon mentioned above is also dog friendly.

 Welton is located close to Hessle and the River Humber.
 To continue your walking you could follow the Beverley Twenty and the Trans Pennine Trail to Humber Bridge Country Park.
 Here you can enjoy the parkland before climbing up to Humber Bridge and walking across the river on the iconic structure.

 In Hessle you can also pick up the popular Hessle Foreshore Walk and follow the trail east to Hull.

 The South Cave circular walk starts from the nearby village and visits Welton Dale.
 It will also take you to Brantinghmam, Cave Wold and Great Wold with some lovely rolling countryside to enjoy.

-Just a few miles to the north east you'll find the worthy village of Skidby.
+Just a few miles to the north east you'll find the worthy villages of Cottingham and Skidby.
 The main attraction here is the Grade II listed Skidby Mill which dates back to 1821.
 The working mill includes an interesting museum and a fine restaurant with a landscaped garden.